-The CradlePoint CBA250 Cellular Broadband Adapter connects to the scale’s management console to enable remote diagnostics and maintenance.
-The CBA250 provides IP Pass-Through capabilities for a LAN device requiring wireless broadband access, converting Ethernet to cellular and cellular to Ethernet.
-The CBA250 handles the connection without configuration and supports multiple and concurrent application streams.
-The size of a handheld PDA, it’s truly a “drop-in” solution.
+The Cradlepoint solution connects to the scale’s management console to enable remote diagnostics and maintenance.
+The solution provides IP Pass-Through capabilities for a LAN device requiring wireless access, converting Ethernet to cellular and cellular to Ethernet.
+The Cradlepoint solution handles the connection without configuration and supports multiple and concurrent application streams.
+The size of a handheld smart phone, it’s truly a “drop-in” solution.

-“My [CradlePoint] CBA250 [Cellular Broadband Adapter] plugs into the Ethernet RJ-45 port of the scale.
-Using its mobile broadband connection, the CBA250 makes the scale accessible to me over the Web,” says Stephan.
+“My Cradlepoint solution plugs into the Ethernet RJ-45 port of the scale.
+Using its mobile broadband connection, the Cradlepoint makes the scale accessible to me over the Web,” says Stephan Horlak, Founder of C.T.P.Z.
+Application Innovations.
 “It’s as if I was right there at the scale with a laptop.
 Only I’m not.
 I’m sitting in the comfort of my office with all the resources I need.”

-With the CBA250, Stephan no longer has to dispatch a high-cost technician to the site.
+With the Cradlepoint, Stephan no longer has to dispatch a high-cost technician to the site.
 “Pretty much anyone that can drive a car can do the job,” say Stephan.
-“They just plug the CBA250 into the RJ-45 port and then step back while I do the troubleshooting or upgrade the software remotely.”
+“They just plug the Cradlepoint solution into the RJ-45 port and then step back while I do the troubleshooting or upgrade the software remotely.”

-There are two areas where Stephan plans to expand his use of the CBA250.
-“Instead of waiting for feedback to come in on new installs and then reacting with a service call,” explains Stephan, “we’re going to partner with folks like Dean Smith of D&G Scale and proactively attach a CBA250 with an air card to the scale for the first few weeks, so we can immediately tweak and adjust as issues come up.”
+There are two areas where Stephan plans to expand his use of Cradlepoint solutions.
+“Instead of waiting for feedback to come in on new installs and then reacting with a service call,” explains Stephan, “we’re going to partner with folks like Dean Smith of D&G Scale and proactively attach a Cradlepoint to the scale for the first few weeks, so we can immediately tweak and adjust as issues come up.”

-But with a CradlePoint CBA250 Cellular Broadband Adapter attached to the scale (about $180), plus the cost of an air card (about $240) and a monthly mobile broadband account (about $55), a main office can access that data for a fraction of what it would cost to connect using conventional means.
+With a Cradlepoint solution attached to the scale, plus the cost of data, a main office can access that data for a fraction of what it would cost to connect using conventional means.

 “The savings are tremendous, whether in terms of installation cost, or even the cost of driving back and forth to the scale all the time.
-Also, some companies rely on the paper tickets printed out by the scales to track load weight, time of weighing, etc. Well, drivers can lose tickets pretty easily.
-But you can’t lose data that you’re pulling directly from the scale onto your computer.
-Plus it eliminates manual keystroking that’s just wasteful.”
+Also, some companies rely on the paper tickets printed out by the scales to track load weight, time of weighing, etc. Drivers can lose tickets pretty easily but you can’t lose data that you’re pulling directly from the scale onto your computer.
+Plus, it eliminates manual keystroking that’s just wasteful,” Said Stephen.

 - Reliable.
 “I’ve never had a problem,” declares Stephan.
 “Not one instance.”

 - Money-saving.
-“The CBA250 puts me and my software programmers right inside a scale…for a fraction of the cost of actually traveling to the site,” notes Stephan.
+“The Cradlepoint puts me and my software programmers right inside a scale…for a fraction of the cost of actually traveling to the site,” notes Stephan.

 - Pervasive.
-“There is almost no industrial scale site that doesn’t have some sort of mobile coverage,” says Stephan.
+“There is almost no industrial scale site that doesn’t have some sort of wireless coverage,” says Stephan.
 “If you can make a phone call, you can send and receive data.
-All I have to do is ask the locals which mobile service to use in what location and they know.”
+All I have to do is ask the locals which wireless service to use in what location and they know.”